JuliaRobotics/Caesar.jl/docs/src/index.md

 [![source](https://img.shields.io/badge/source-code-yellow.svg)](https://github.com/JuliaRobotics/Caesar.jl)

 ## Introduction
-Caesar is an open-source robotic software stack for combining heterogeneous and ambiguous data streams.
-The focus is predominantly on geometric/spatial estimation tasks related to simultaneous localization and mapping (SLAM), but this software is also highly extensible and well suited to a variety of estimation/filtering-type tasks — especially in non-Gaussian/multimodal settings.
-Caesar.jl addresses numerous issues that arise in prior SLAM solutions: solving under-defined systems, inference with non-Gaussian measurements, standard features for natively handling ambiguous data association and multi-hypotheses, simplifying bespoke factor development, centralized (or peer-to-peer distributed) factor-graph persistence with databases and cloud infrastructure, federated multi-session/agent reduction.
-Caesar.jl originates from research work in navigation systems, see the [literature reference page](https://www.juliarobotics.org/Caesar.jl/latest/refs/literature/) for more information.
+Caesar is an open-source robotic software stack aimed at localization and mapping for robotics, using non-Gaussian graphical model state-estimation techniques.
+Ths factor graph method is well suited to combining heterogeneous and ambiguous sonsor data streams.
+The focus is predominantly on geometric/spatial/semantic estimation tasks related to simultaneous localization and mapping (SLAM).
+The software is also highly extensible and well suited to a variety of estimation/filtering-type tasks — especially in non-Gaussian/multimodal settings.

+Caesar.jl addresses numerous issues that arise in prior SLAM solutions, including:
+- solving under-defined systems,
+- inference with non-Gaussian measurements,
+- standard features for natively handling ambiguous data association and multi-hypotheses,
+- simplifying bespoke factor development,
+- centralized (or peer-to-peer distributed) factor-graph persistence,
+- federated multi-session/agent reduction, and many more.

+Caesar.jl is community orientef and originates from research work at MIT, see the [literature reference page](https://www.juliarobotics.org/Caesar.jl/latest/refs/literature/) for more information.

-[NavAbility](https://www.navability.io/) administers the Caesar/RoME/IncrementalInference packages, please contact info@navability.io for more details.
+[NavAbility](https://www.navability.io/) administers the Caesar/RoME/IncrementalInference packages, please contact [info@navability.io](https://navability.io/contact/) for more details.

-## Focus Area

-This project focuses on the open development of a stable, reliable, verified, user-friendly, and growing library that is well suited to various data-fusion / state-estimation aspects of robotics and autonomy in [non-Gaussian/multi-modal](https://juliarobotics.org/Caesar.jl/latest/concepts/concepts/#Why/Where-does-non-Gaussian-data-come-from?-1) data processing.
+Ongoing work on this project focuses on the open development of a stable, reliable, verified, user-friendly, and growing library that is well suited to various data-fusion / state-estimation aspects of robotics and autonomy in [non-Gaussian/multi-modal](https://juliarobotics.org/Caesar.jl/latest/concepts/concepts/#Why/Where-does-non-Gaussian-data-come-from?-1) data processing.

 ## A Few Highlights